zentrocdot/LibreOffice/README.md

 # Introductary Words

 <p align="justify">The whole installation procedure takes a while.
-On my last system it took round about 2 hours for the installation as described.</p>
+On my last system with an AMD processor with six cores it took round about 3 hours for the installation as described.</p>

 # General procedure